Still Over It

 Still Over It is the second studio album by American singer and songwriter Summer Walker.
 It was released through Love Renaissance (LVRN) and Interscope on November 5, 2021.
 The album features guest appearances from Cardi B, JT (from City Girls), Lil Durk, Pharrell Williams, SZA, Ari Lennox, Omarion, and Ciara.

-Intended to be a sequel to Walker's debut studio album, Over It (2019), Still Over It was considered as a "story", exploring Walker's tumultuous relationship with her-then boyfriend and record producer London on da Track before through after her pregnancy.
+Intended to be a sequel to Walker's debut studio album, Over It (2019), Still Over It was considered as a "story", exploring Walker's tumultuous relationship with her then-boyfriend and record producer London on da Track before through after her pregnancy.
 Each song has been aligned to a timeline starting from August 4, 2019 to October 7, 2021.
 The album shares a contemporary R&B appeal with 2000s R&B, neo soul, and trap elements throughout the record.

 Upon its release, Still Over It garnered widespread acclaim from music critics and appeared on numerous year-end lists.
 Critics particularly commended the album's cohesiveness and introspective lyrics, and deemed it Walker's best album to date.
 Also a commercial success, the album broke the record for most album streams in a single day by a female artist on Apple Music.
 It debuted atop the US Billboard 200, becoming Walker's first number-one album, and the highest charting album from a female R&B artist since Beyoncé's Lemonade (2016).
 The lead single, "Ex for a Reason" (featuring JT from City Girls) was released on October 15, 2021.

 Background and recording

-Following the release of Over It, Walker released her extended play (EP), Life on Earth, in which was released on July 20, 2020, surprising her fans after announcing her pregnancy with then-boyfriend and executive producer of Over It, London on da Track.
+Following the release of Over It, Walker released her extended play (EP), Life on Earth, which was released on July 20, 2020, surprising her fans after announcing her pregnancy with then-boyfriend and executive producer of Over It, London on da Track.
 After giving birth to their daughter in March 2021, the singer hinted at new music on her social media platforms.
 In June 2021, Walker shared photos in the studio with artists Omarion, SZA, and Pharrell Williams.
 In early October 2021, Walker intended on appearing at the 2021 BET Hip Hop Awards' red carpet to announce her second album.
 However, due to COVID-19 restrictions (which Walker had been vocal about two months earlier), she was uninvited.
 Therefore, she shared the album announcement on social media, revealing the details outside on a projector.